opensecuritycontroller/community/designs/auto_scaling/VNF Autoscaling.md

 Here we select the hosts where we want VNF’s to be deployed AND we select the number of instances to be deployed per host.
 Auto-scaling here means we increase the number of instances while keeping the hosts constant.
 The intent is the security admin is providing a base line from which you would scale up and scale down.

+[Deployment](#deployment) is not applicable to option #1 because the number of instances are directly related to the number of hosts within an Availability Zone/region/Host Aggregate.
+So scaling out/down request can be ignored or configured to generate an alert.
+[Load balance/HA redundancy](#load-balanceha-redundancy) is still applicable for both options.
 ## Constraints and Assumptions
 The Security manager is monitoring the appliance instances and can determine if a particular instance is overloaded/idle.
 The security manager generates an API to call to the security controller to initiate a scale out/scale down action.